jaimevalasek/JVPhpThumb/README.md

 Use this module to generate thumbnail to apply the images on your website.

-Futures video lessons can be developed and published on the website or Youtube channel http://www.zf2.com.br/tutoriais http://www.youtube.com/zf2tutoriais
+Futures video lessons poderam be developed and posted on the website or in http://www.zf2.com.br/tutoriais Youtube channel http://www.youtube.com/zf2tutoriais

 Installation
 -----